hbghlyj/the-ring-of-germs-of-holomorphic-functions-at-the-origin-is-a-unique-factorization-domain/ARISTOTLE_SUMMARY.md

 - `WeierstrassUFD.prime_image_of_mem`: the image under `ι` of a prime Weierstrass polynomial is prime in `B`.
 This is the heart of the argument and is exactly where WPT uniqueness (`hU`) is used.
 - `WeierstrassUFD.uniqueFactorizationMonoid_of_weierstrass`: under the WPT data, `B` is a `UniqueFactorizationMonoid`, i.e. $𝒪_n$ is a UFD.
 The proof factors a Weierstrass polynomial in the UFD `Polynomial R`, transports its prime factors through `ι`, and applies `UniqueFactorizationMonoid.of_exists_prime_factors`.

-The base case $𝒪_0 = ℂ$ is a field, hence a UFD in Mathlib, so combined with this inductive step the full induction on n goes through; this is documented in the file's header comment.
+The base case $𝒪_0 = ℂ$ is a field, hence a UFD in Mathlib, so combined with this inductive step the full induction on $n$ goes through; this is documented in the file's header comment.